rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

    4 : name += " test"
 ````

-The `/var` command shows you the variables in teh current JShell instance:
+The `/var` command shows you the variables in the current JShell instance:

 ````
 jshell> /var